renerrhodes/sample_website/README.md

+## Sample Website
+Welcome to the sample website!

+Here you can:

+- call a hello, world index page with an alert message

+- reload the same page

+Isn't that **rad**?!?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/renerrhodes/sample_website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.